sktime/sktime-tutorial-pydata-global-2023/README.md

 `sktime` is easily extensible by anyone, and interoperable with the python data science stack.

-This tutorial gives a walkthrough of new `sktime` features in 2022-2023,together with an updated general introduction.
+This tutorial gives a walkthrough of new `sktime` features in 2022-2023, together with an updated general introduction.

 [sktime]: https://www.sktime.net